2024 Best Urban Studies Schools in the New England Region

 Urban Studies is about average in terms of popularity for degree programs.
 That is, it ranks #209 out of the 395 majors across the country that we analyze each year.
 As such, the degree program isn't offered at every college in the United States, but there are schools that do have a program in the field that are top-notch when it comes to quality.

 College Factual looked at 6 colleges and universities when compiling its 2024 Best Urban Studies Schools in the New England Region ranking.
-When you put them all together, these colleges and universities awarded 110 degrees in urban studies during the 2020-2021 academic year.
+Combined, these schools handed out 129 degrees in urban studies to qualified students.

 The urban studies program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Urban Studies rankings.
 For our Best Overall Urban Studies School rankings, we roll up the results of our degree-level rankings, weighted by the number of degrees awarded at that level.